-How the Bounty of Our National Parks Can Sustain US in Coming Years
+How The Bounty Of Our National Parks Can Sustain Us In Coming Years

 A profusion of starfish, sea anemones and other marine life can be experienced close up in Olympic National Park, Washington State.

-To my surprise there was a smorgasbord of marine creatures clinging to the rocks exposed by the receding tide - brightly colored starfish hanging out among sea anemones in the tide pools.
+To my surprise, there was a smorgasbord of marine creatures clinging to the rocks exposed by the receding tide - brightly colored starfish hanging out among sea anemones in the tide pools.
 It was all I could do to keep from touching them.
-Farther off shore a family of sea otters interrupted their play to stare at us, as if they were as fascinated with the humans as we were with the wildlife.
-After an elegant lunch at nearby Kalaloch Lodge in their glass-enclosed dining room overlooking the ocean, with humming birds buzzing at feeders outside, we went and staked out our campgrounds on a bluff overlooking the beach.
+Further offshore a family of sea otters interrupted their play to stare at us, as if they were as fascinated with the humans as we were with the wildlife.
+After an elegant lunch at nearby Kalaloch Lodge in their glass-enclosed dining room overlooking the ocean, with hummingbirds buzzing at feeders outside, we went and staked out our campgrounds on a bluff overlooking the beach.

 The western terminus of our trip coincided with my first sighting of a Stellar's Jay; hiking with a group of scouts down to the beach on the other side of the peninsula where we watched a colony of sea lions basking offshore and ate my fill of wild berries (after the scoutmaster assured us they were not poisonous.)
 We had by then sublimated in the views at sunrise and sunset at the top of Cadillac Mountain in Acadia National Park; marveled at the unearthly natural formations in Badlands National Park; wondered at the engineering feat of Mount Rushmore National Memorial; and watched Old Faithful go off at Yellowstone National Park.